 Then a trip begins, a somewhat Latin Americanist concept where he shares a microphone with a dozen rappers.
 "I did not think that this album would exist, to be able to gather so many people that I respect and love.
-They had to line up many planets to make it possible, "he said.
-So they parade Portavoz (Chile), Ray One (Venezuela), Pielroja (Colombia), Urbanse (Argentina), Foyone (Spain), Al2 and Mano Armada (Cuba), and Randy dispatches them probably unintentionally, the parties, they eat them : they are MCs well below him, including Al2 and his new flow tired, I do not care about anything.
-In each featuring Randy maintains his usual seriousness, the voice briosa, although he keeps repeating to us that sometimes he does not answer the messages because he walks with his son, who does not believe in any god, that his "lexicon destupe eardrums" and that he has felt discriminated against by migrant black.
+Many planets had to aline to make it possible", he said.
+Thus parade Portavoz (Chile), Ray One (Venezuela), Pielroja (Colombia), Urbanse (Argentina), Foyone (Spain), Al2 and Mano Armada (Cuba), and Randy dispatches them probably unintentionally, he breaks them, eats them : they are MCs way below him, including Al2 and his new flow tired, "I don't care about anything" like.
+In each featuring Randy maintains his usual seriousness, the lively voice, although he keeps repeating to us that sometimes he does not answer the messages because he's with his son, that he does not believe in any god, that his "lexicon unclogs eardrums" and that he has felt discriminated against for being black migrant.

 There are glimpses of that old Randy: "Before rapping I entrust my grandfather / so he can lend me his balls and glasses", there are surprising punchlines (end of stanza): "... those lives that are rented / cleanse your pupils / our rap comes from the bottom, bottom, like Nasty Killa"; but only in featurings where he had, by force, to be strong: Hablando Claro with Akapellah, and Caimanes & Caballos with Lil Supa, Venezuelans, two of the best of the continent.